 Number of Volunteers

-An estimated 25.1 adults, NA percent of the population volunteered at least once in 2017.
+About 25.1 adults, NA percent of the population, volunteered at least once in 2017.
 The highest volunteer rate reported in the decade spanning from 2008 to 2017 was NA percent, which was reported in 2009 and 2011.
-The lowest volunteer rate was reported in 2015: NA percent.
+They reported the lowest volunteer rate in 2015: NA percent.

-The percentage of the population volunteering on a given day increased slightly in 2017, rising to -- percent from -- percent in 2016.
-This rise occurs after 2016 saw the lowest proportion of the population volunteering on an average day within the previous 10 years: however, the NA people volunteering on a given day represents an increase of over 1 million daily volunteers from 2016.
-In the past decade, the highest proportion of Americans volunteering on a given day was in 2009, when 52 percent of the population volunteered (NA people).
+The percentage of the population volunteering increased slightly in 2017, rising to — percent from—percent in 2016.
+This rise occurs after 2016 saw the lowest proportion of the population volunteering on an average day within the previous 10 years: however, the NA people volunteering represents an increase of over 1 million daily volunteers from 2016.
+In the past decade, the highest proportion of Americans volunteering was in 2009, when 52 percent of the population volunteered (NA people).

 The largest use of volunteer hours in 2017 was on social service and care activities (22 percent).
 These activities include such tasks as preparing food, collecting and delivering clothing or other goods, providing care, and teaching, counseling, or mentoring.
 Administrative and support activities made up the next-largest proportion of volunteer time (24.8 percent); this category includes things like computer use, telephone calls (except hotline counseling), writing, fundraising, and the like.
 These two categories of activities also led volunteer hours in 2016, although the proportion of time spent in social service and care activities has decreased slightly (from 23.5 percent) while the proportion of time spent in social administrative and support activities increased slightly (from 25.3 percent).
 Volunteers spent a larger proportion of their time in performing or cultural activities and meetings, conferences, and training in 2017 than in 2016, while they spent less time in maintenance, building, and cleanup activities.

 In 2015, public charities composed over two-thirds of all registered nonprofit organizations and accounted for over three-quarters of the revenue and expenses of the nonprofit sector in the United States.
-While the nonprofit sector as a whole did see steady financial growth even throughout the heart of the recent recession (with revenue, expenses, and assets all growing more than 15 percent during those years), the recession impacted the various sub-sectors differently.
-Arts organizations and public and social benefit organizations both saw slight downturns in revenue between 2005 and 2010; on the other hand, health organizations experienced above-average nonprofit growth during those years.
+While the nonprofit sector as a whole saw steady financial growth even throughout the heart of the recent recession (with revenue, expenses, and assets all growing over 15 percent during those years), the recession affected the various sub-sectors differently.
+Arts organizations and public benefit organizations both saw slight downturns in revenue between 2005 and 2010; health organizations experienced above-average nonprofit growth during those years.
 However, from 2010 to 2015, all nonprofit sectors experienced renewed growth: revenue growth has outpaced the growth in expenses (20.6 percent compared with 16.6 percent, respectively) while assets have also grown considerably (26.3 percent).

 Private charitable giving has also increased for several straight years (since 2014), even after adjusting for inflation: 2017's peak of $410.02 billion is the largest single-year contribution total reported on file and is the first time annual charitable giving has exceeded $400 billion.
 The total number of volunteers also increased in 2017 to an estimated NA percent of the US adult population.
-The share of the population volunteering on any given day also rose to -- percent, a rebound from 2016, which had the lowest proportion of the population volunteering within the past 10 years (--).
-Volunteers contributed an estimated 64.4 hours in 2017.
+The share of the population volunteering on any day also rose to—percent, a rebound from 2016, which had the lowest proportion of the population volunteering within the past 10 years (--).
+Volunteers contributed about 64.4 hours in 2017.